FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/magazines/1976/1976-01-03-record-mirror-disc.md

 maintitle: Record Mirror & Disc
 subtitle: Magazine
 description: The New Year edition of the music paper "Record Mirror & Disc", Lena wins the poll for the "most anger provoking singer" of 1975.
 Contains a small photo of her.
+media: The New Year edition of the music paper
+post_description: Lena wins the poll for the "most anger provoking singer" of 1975.
+Contains a small photo of her.
 categories: [Magazines]
 ---